MicrosoftDocs/cpp-docs/docs/c-language/generic_selection.md

 ---
 title: "Generic selection (C11)"
-description: "Describes the C11 _Generic keyword used in the Microsoft Visual C compiler" ms.date: "12/8/2020"
+description: "Describes the C11 _Generic keyword used in the Microsoft Visual C compiler" ms.date: "12/9/2020"
 helpviewer_keywords: ["_Generic keyword [C]"]
 ---

 # Generic selection (C11)

-Use the **`_Generic`** keyword to write code that makes a compile-time decision based on the type of the argument.
+Use the **`_Generic`** keyword to write code that selects an expression at compile time based on the type of the argument.

-**`_Generic`** selects an expression based on a type at compile time.
 It's similar to overloading in C++ where the type of the argument selects which function to call, except that the type of the argument selects which expression to evaluate.

-For example, the expression `_Generic(42, int: "integer", char: "character", default: "unknown");` evaluates the type of `42` and looks for the matching type, `int` in the list.
-It will find it and return `"integer"`.
+For example, the expression `_Generic(42, int: "integer", char: "character", default: "unknown");` evaluates the type of `42` and looks for the matching type, `int`, in the list.
+It finds it and returns `"integer"`.

 ## Syntax